ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-3-methods.rst

    }

-Group Work: In groups or pairs, use the area below to have a turtle draw the letters J A V A with different colors.
+**Group Work**: In groups or pairs, use the area below to have a turtle draw the letters J A V A with different colors.
 Make the J as a block letter without curves.
 If you don't have a lot of time, just do 1 letter.
 Be patient with yourself because this may take a lot of trial and error to get the correct angle values.

 .. activecode:: Turtle_Initials
     :language: java